isc-projects/kea/doc/sphinx/arm/security.rst

 - LibreSSL 3.2.4 has been tested.
 LibreSSL shares the OpenSSL 1.0.2 API, so it should work, but is not supported.

-- Botan 1.x versions are obsolete and should not be used.
+- Botan 1.x versions are obsolete and must not be used.
-  Kea TLS support has not been tested and is not supported with these versions.

 - Botan versions 2.14.0 and later have been tested and are supported.
 Kea TLS support requires the four Asio header files which are included in Botan